AnonyMouse78/Premier-League-Analytics/README.md

   - scikit-learn

 ### Data
-In the first part of this project (scraping.ipynb), we gather match data from FBref using web scraping techniques.
-The data is saved into a file named matches.csv, which is then used for building and evaluating prediction models in the second part (predictions.ipynb).
+In the first part of this project (Premier League Scraper.ipynb), we gather match data from FBref using web scraping techniques.
+The data is saved into a file named matches.csv, which is then used for building and evaluating prediction models in the second part (Premier League Analysis.ipynb).

 ## Key Insights